bowman2001/perplexdoc/content/doc/intro/_index.md

 ---
 author: Georg Makowski
 date: "2021-09-06T12:53:19+02:00"
-description: On the purpose and usage of this theme
+description: Purpose and use of Perplex
 seo:
-  title: Introduction into the Hugo theme Perplex
+  title: Introduction to the Hugo theme Perplex
   description: Perplex is a Hugo theme designed to publish technical content written in Markdown.
-There are layout variants for a documentation, a blog, a news feed and articles.
+There are layout variants for documentation, a blog, a news feed, and articles.
 menu:
   doc:
     identifier: intro